tony-aw/tinycodet/README.md

 arguments to specify exactly which infix operators to expose to the current environment.
 This can be handy to prevent overwriting any (user defined) infix operators already present in the current environment.

+To ensure the user can still verify which operator function came from which package, a “package” attribute is added to each exposed operator.
+Naturally, the namespaces of the operators remain intact.